 Cement is hailed as the ultra-modern building material, coming together with steel to reach new heights that mankind has never dared to reach before.
-In only about hundred years of its existence, cement has acquired the trust of the masses to the point where people cannot fathom the fact, that natural materials which have lasted for over thousands of years even before cement was born, can safely be used to build.
+In only about hundred years of its existence, cement has acquired the trust of the masses to the point where people cannot fathom the fact, that natural materials which have lasted for thousands of years even before cement was born, can safely be used to build.
 This article does an investigative study of this extensively used grey matter and analyses the truth behind it.

 The face of modern architecture!

 Cement has dramatically changed the face of architecture on our planet and has become an indispensable part of modern buildings.
 Where once every region had a unique identity of indigenous buildings which responded to the climate, local resources, skills and culture, cement brought with it standardized, homogenized homes.
 Irrespective of the region they belong to, they all look alike.
-One cannot differentiate between skyscrapers in New York from the ones in Dubai.
+One cannot differentiate between skyscrapers in New York and the ones in Dubai.
 The impact that this recent omnipresent material has on us and our homes is quite damaging.
 The drastically changing natural landscapes and the eyesore created by artificial skylines are matters of grave social and environmental concern.

-India has an exceptional diversity of natural buildings which connected people together with wisely designed spaces having courts and plenty open area.
-This allowed nature to be a part of the house, and offered interactions between neighbors.
-Verticality has now disconnected us not only from nature, but also from our fellow human beings.
+India has an exceptional diversity of natural buildings which connected people together with wisely designed spaces having courts and plenty of open areas.
+This allowed nature to be a part of the house and offered interactions between neighbours.
+Verticality has now disconnected us not only from nature but also from our fellow human beings.
 In the race to build more and more in less and less space due to space crunch in urban settings, many buildings are now suffering from the “sick building syndrome”.
 Apart from the urban scene, it has also infected our villages.
 All thanks to government yojna’s, that aid this infiltration, fueled by the social pressure to have a pakka home as a sign of prosperity.
 The issues of extensive urbanization are being identified all over and many countries are now working towards resolution of these problems, yet India again treads on the same path that the west has tried and rejected.

 The most popular argument made in favor of cement is the freedom it gives buildings to touch the sky, making hundreds of story towers a reality.
 But to get a holistic understanding of the situation, one needs to analyze if this is the need that solves our problems or merely a want that satisfies our ego.